huy310304/SAT-score-prediction/README.md

 ### [Initial Model Exploration](./SAT_score_scratch/)

-The initial phase of the project involved training a neural network model from scratch using NumPy, achieving an accuracy of 65% after 30 epochs of training.
+The initial phase of the project involved training a neural network model from scratch using NumPy.

 ### Regression Models
 #### Optimized Model Achievement